brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_ClaudeSonnet-45/RESULTS_SUMMARY.md

 ## Analysis Overview

 This analysis examined the relationship between ENSO (El Niño-Southern Oscillation) climate patterns and snowfall in the Washington Cascades from 1981-2025.
-Data from four SNOTEL sites were analyzed across five ENSO phases.
+Data from four SNOTEL sites were analyzed across seven ENSO phases, including Moderate intensity levels for both El Niño and La Niña events.

 ## Key Findings